-When you think of anti-trafficking work, data is probably not the first thing that comes to mind.
-But in our fight against human trafficking, data coupled with innovative technology has proved to be a formidable weapon.
+In the fight to stop human trafficking, data coupled with innovative technology has proved to be a formidable weapon.

-Love Justice transit monitors standing alone looking concerned and fearful.
-Dressed in village garb, she was tightly clutching a bag on her lap.
+Love Justice transit monitors first spotted Shanni* standing alone, looking concerned and fearful.
+Dressed in village attire, she was tightly clutching a bag on her lap.
 After about a half hour, she began wandering around the bus station, seemingly searching for someone.
-Shanni continued to look lost and bewildered, so Love Justice transit monitors decided to approach her and ask if she needed assistance.
+She continued to look lost and bewildered, compelling our monitors to approach her and ask if she needed assistance.

-Because of key red flags that our monitors observed, they felt finding out more about her was warranted.
+Due to several key red flags that our monitors observed, they felt confident that finding out more about her was warranted.
 As Shanni shared her story, more red flags were uncovered.
 She had met her boyfriend, Batin*, recently at a wedding in a nearby village.
 Before the wedding festivities were over, he had asked her for her cell phone number so they could stay in contact with each other.
-They talked frequently after Shanni returned to her own village until eventually, he won her trust.
-Batin asked Shanni if she would be his girlfriend.
+From that time on they talked frequently until, eventually, he won her trust.
+Finally, Batin asked Shanni if she would be his girlfriend.

-As her trust grew, Shanni told Batin about her family’s impoverished existence.
+As her confidence grew in her relationship with Batin, she shared with him about her family’s impoverished existence.
 As any caring boyfriend would, he offered to help.
 He told Shanni he could get her a job, and he promised her a salary of what amounted to about $150 per month.
-Shanni knew a good monthly salary like that would help her family tremendously.
-Even though she knew nothing about the job itself, she trusted Batin because he loved her.
-And when he proved his devotion by proposing to her, Shanni decided to elope with him.
+She knew a good monthly salary like that would help her family tremendously.
+Even though she knew nothing about the job itself, she knew she could trust Batin because he loved her.
+He even proved his devotion by proposing to her, and Shanni agreed to elope with him.

-Not too many days later, Shanni packed up a change of clothes, what little money she had, and her cell phone, and then she ran away to meet Batin.
-They slept together at a cabin he knew of on the first night of their trip.
-The next morning, Batin told Shanni to tell anyone who asked that they were already married.
+Just a few days later, Shanni packed up a change of clothes, what little money she had, and her cell phone, and then she ran away to meet Batin.
+They stayed at a cabin together on the first night of their trip.
+The next morning, he told her to tell anyone who asked that they were already married.

-A day later, they arrived at the station.
-Batin told her the area they were in was very dangerous and that it would be safest if he kept her money and cell phone.
-Shanni agreed and gave everything to him except for her bag of clothes.
-Batin led her to a bench and told her to wait there while he went to buy them something to eat.
-That’s where our transit monitors found Shanni and began suspecting she was in danger of being trafficked.
+A day later, they arrived at the transit station.
+Batin told Shanni the area they were in was very dangerous and that it would be safest if he kept her money and cell phone.
+She agreed and gave everything to him except for her bag of clothes.
+He then led her to a bench and told her to wait there while he went to buy them something to eat.
+This is when our transit monitors first noticed Shanni and began suspecting she was in danger of being trafficked.

-Meanwhile, on another continent, things can look very different.
-While the same forms of insidious trafficking are present in Africa, transit monitors working there have their own set of red flags to be aware of.
+Meanwhile, in another country or continent, signs of human trafficking can often look very different.
+While the same forms of trafficking are present in Africa, transit monitors working there have their own set of red flags to be aware of.
 Because trafficking for hard labor and debt bondage are common in this part of the world, boys and young men are often vulnerable.

-Our border monitors are trained to vigilantly look for these specific red flags that point to suspicious behavior.
+Our transit monitors are trained to vigilantly look for specific red flags that point to suspicious behavior.
 In these two cases, staff members stationed on different continents recognized two distinct sets of red flags related to two unique victim profiles, resulting in crucial interceptions before damage was done.

-The red flags that our transit monitors are armed with are a result of diligent data collection.
-The data that leads to the red flags comes from interviews with victims and traffickers, police and case reports, information from our investigative team, and various informants.
-A wealth of information is used to set these flags.
+The red flags that our transit monitors are armed with are the result of diligent data collection.
+The data that leads to the red flags comes from interviews with victims and traffickers, police and case reports, and information from our investigations team and various informants.
+A wealth of data is used to set these flags.

 We are incredibly excited about the ways we can harness the power of this data to further the fight against human trafficking.
-Our transit monitoring strategy allows us to understand and analyze trends and trafficking networks around the globe that we otherwise wouldn't have access to, as well as share this information with other anti-trafficking organizations in this crucial fight.
+Our transit monitoring strategy allows us to analyze and understand trends and trafficking networks that we otherwise wouldn't have access to, and then we are able to share this vital information with other anti-trafficking organizations around the globe.

-*Names have been changed for the security and privacy of all those involved.
+*Names have been changed and certain locations omitted for the security and privacy of all those involved.